 In accordance with the CRS 23-3.1-206.7(5)(d), CollegeInvest shall evaluate the actuarial soundness of the Prepaid Tuition Fund if, on the last day of the fiscal year, more than ten percent of the Fund is invested in common or preferred stock; corporate bonds, notes, or debentures that are convertible into common or preferred stock; or investment trust shares.
-As of June 30, 2012 and 2011 investments of the Fund were 100% fixed income and therefore, an actuarial valuation was not obtained.
-The Fund has estimated its contract and benefit liability as of June 30, 2012 and 2011 based on cash flows.
+As of June 30, 2013, investments of the Fund were 100% fixed income; however, an actuarial valuation was obtained to determine the benefit liability as of June 30, 2013, and to determine if the Fund is financially and actuarially sound.
 The CRS also states that if it is determined that the Fund is not financially sound, then the Fund may discontinue permanently or for a period of time may suspend a particular aspect of the Fund and the execution of additional contracts.
 Likewise, if it is determined that an excess amount exists in the Fund, CollegeInvest would calculate the portion of such excess that would be attributable on a pro rata basis to each tuition unit.
+As of June 30, 2013, the actuarial evaluation determined the Fund to be financially and actuarially unsound and the Fund will be permanently closed no later than November 15, 2013.